Detecting plagiarism

 Handling of plagiarism at Heidelberg University

 Plagiarism is a form of serious academic misconduct.
-In order to secure good scientific practice, Heidelberg University founded a permanent council and installed ombudsmen and -women from different disciplines elected by senate.
-These ombudsmen and -women act on the basis of the Regulations for the Maintenance of Proper Academic Practice from 28th September 2021.
+In order to secure good scientific practice, Heidelberg University founded a permanent council and installed ombudsmen and -women from different disciplines elected by the Senate.
+These ombudsmen and -women act on the basis of the Rules for safeguarding good academic practice and handling academic misconduct from 28th September 2021.
 Rules for dealing with misconduct in the context of examinations can be found in the exam regulations for respective degrees, as well as in the doctoral of the faculties.